mmamaev/timeboard/doc/source/about.rst

 About timeboard
 ***************

-:py:mod:`timeboard` performs calendar calculations over business schedules such as business days or work shifts.
+:py:mod:`timeboard` performs calendar calculations over schedules of work periods.
+A standard business day calendar is a common example of such schedule.

 Examples of problems solved by :py:mod:`timeboard`:

     - If we have 20 business days to complete the project, when will be the deadline?

-    - If a person was employed from November 15 to December 22, how many month's salaries the company owes them?
+    - If a person was employed from November 15 to December 22 and salary is paid monthly, how many month's salaries has the employee earned?

     - A 24x7 call center operates in shifts of varying length starting at 02:00, 08:00, and 18:00.
 An operator comes in on every fourth shift.
 How many hours has the operator worked in a specific month?

+    - With employees entering and leaving a company throughout a year, what was the average annual headcount?

 Based on pandas timeseries library, :py:mod:`timeboard` gives more flexibility than pandas's built-in business calendars.
 The key features of :py:mod:`timeboard` are:

-- Support of any time periods as elements of a calendar such as days, hours, multiple-hour shifts, etc.
+- You can choose any time frequencies (days, hours, multiple-hour shifts, etc.) as work periods.

-- Tools to build sophisticated schedules which can combine periodical patterns, seasonal variations, stop-and-resume behavior, etc.
+- You can create sophisticated schedules which can combine periodical patterns, seasonal variations, stop-and-resume behavior, etc.

-- Built-in standard business day calendars (in this version: for USA, UK, and Russia).
+- There are built-in standard business day calendars (in this version: for USA, UK, and Russia).

 Developer